Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 ## Tulpa Creation

-“All creative people want to do the unexpected.”
+"All creative people want to do the unexpected."
  - Hedy Lamarr

  This is (obviously) the most important part, so please pay careful attention.
 In this